esteem8/Work-a-system/README.md

 # Work a system

-Framework to work a system.
+Framework to work any system.

 ### Introduction